Win a two-night stay at Bunker House

 To celebrate the launch of our upcoming book, Homes of this Decade, we’re offering the chance to experience one of the extraordinary homes featured: Bunker House — the 2025 Home of the Year by Chris Tate Architecture.

-Perched on Auckland’s wild west coast, it’s part sculpture, part luxury retreat — a one-of-kind architectural retreat.
+Perched on Auckland’s wild west coast, it’s part sculpture, part luxury retreat — a one-of-a-kind architectural experience.

 Valued at $4,000, the prize includes: